summitllc/git_school/readme.md

 - [ ] Go to the desired GitLab server (typically http://f3-git.summit.local/)
 - [ ] If you don't already have one, create an account
 - [ ] Click on your avatar &rarr; `Settings` &rarr; `SSH Keys`
-- [ ] Back in Windows Explorer, open your public key in a text editor
+- [ ] Back in File Explorer, open your public key in a text editor
   - [ ] Right-click on `id_rsa.pub` &rarr; 'Open With' &rarr; 'Notepad',
         for example
-- [ ] Copy the entire contents of your public key into the 'Key' section of the SSH Key
+- [ ] In GitLab, copy the entire contents of your public key into the 'Key' section
+- [ ] Click into the 'Title' field.
+It should auto-populate with your email address, but you can change this to something more descriptive if you desire.
+  - For example: `YYYYMMDD_Summit_laptop`
 - [ ] Click 'Add key'

 ### Clone a Project (this one!) to Test Everything So Far